Examining Your Pet

 Senior dogs and cats need semiannual exams for detecting and preventing disease.
 Their health can change very quickly and you may not realize it at first since pets instinctively try to hide their pain.
-Semiannual blood testing and X-rays are also encouraged for pets with chronic conditions such as:
+Semiannual blood testing and imaging are also encouraged for pets with chronic conditions such as:

 - Heart failure